 Organizations that commit to hire or contract with water-efficiency inspectors can partner with WaterSense.
 Licensed certification providers are also approved to train inspectors, oversee new home inspections, and issue certification decisions for inspected homes in the United States in accordance with the WaterSense New Home Certification System.
 The certification provider must signify such commitment by signing a licensing agreement and a WaterSense partnership agreement with EPA and must be approved by a program administrator.

 In order to join WaterSense, a quality assurance designee from the organization's staff must attend a certification provider training session conducted either by EPA or a WaterSense new homes program administrator.
 Contact a WaterSense new homes program administrator to find out about the next training opportunity.
 The organization is eligible to become a partner once it has documentation of program administrator approval.

 Upon issuance of specifications for new product categories, EPA will announce a timeline for organizations that produce products in those categories to join as partners.
-This timeline may be released with the draft or final specification depending on the product category.
+This timeline might be released with the draft or final specification depending upon the product category.
 All manufacturing partners must: